-All Stella McCartney staff have a responsibility to raise issues that may constitute a breach of the SMC Code of Conduct and related policies, including any instance or suspicion of forced labour or modern slavery in Stella McCartney operations or supply chain.
+All SMC staff have a responsibility to raise issues that may constitute a breach of the SMC Code of Conduct and related policies, including any instance or suspicion of forced labour or modern slavery in SMC operations or supply chain.
 Internally, employees can report any concerns or issues directly to the SMC CSR and Human Rights team and serious issues are escalated to the top management.

 A robust global anonymous grievance and whistleblowing mechanism was launched in May 2021 for use by SMC staff as well as anyone in the SMC supply chain.
 The SpeakUp® tool is provided by People Intouch, who are experts in misconduct reporting and can be used via web or a phone, in any language.
-Training is being provided to SMC staff, suppliers and workers throughout 2021 on how to use the tool and an internal monitoring committee was set up to oversee the mechanism and ensure it operates in line with the criteria defined by the UN Guiding Principles on Business and Human Rights.
+Training was provided to SMC staff, suppliers and workers throughout 2021 on how to use the tool and an internal monitoring committee was set up to oversee the mechanism and ensure it operates in line with the criteria defined by the UN Guiding Principles on Business and Human Rights.
+After this initial implementation, every time a new supplier is onboarded, we share with them the policy and information related to SpeakUp and ask for them to cascade this information through SMC supply chain.

-Throughout 2021 no issues were raised through the platform.
-Although this could be seen as a positive outcome, we are very much aware of the difficulties of effective grievance mechanisms and of the existing challenges to make these efficient tools.
+Since its implementation, no cases have been reported in 2022, however we are very much aware of the difficulties of effective grievance mechanisms and of the existing challenges to make these tools efficient.
 We are looking into possible ways of improving on this so to have a system and solution known and available to workers across our global supply chain.